jc0818/jc0818/README.md

 # 0x03 | 📓Paper

 </div>
-  📑Analysis of ECDIS Cybersecurity Threat Scenarios Applying the S-100 Standard: A STRIDE Model-based Approach <br/>
+  📑CISC'25 - Analysis of ECDIS Cybersecurity Threat Scenarios Applying the S-100 Standard: A STRIDE Model-based Approach <br/>
-  📑A Methodology for Cyber Threat Assessment of ECDIS IP Interfaces in Compliance with the S-100 Standard <br/>
+  📑CISC'25 - A Methodology for Cyber Threat Assessment of ECDIS IP Interfaces in Compliance with the S-100 Standard <br/>
-  📑Mitigating the Risks of Chart Deletion Updates in ECDIS: A Procedural Approach <br/>
+  📑CISC'25 - Mitigating the Risks of Chart Deletion Updates in ECDIS: A Procedural Approach <br/>
+  📑WISA_2025 - NMEA Under Siege: Dynamic Flooding Attacks and Defenses <br/>
+  📑WISA_2025 - Visual Tampering in S-52: Threats and Protections <br/>

 <div align="center">